forcedotcom/cli/releasenotes/README.md

 * CHANGE: You can now include keys that start with an upper-case letter inside of the `plugins` property of `sfdx-project.json` file.
 Almost all keys in the file must start with a lower-case letter (camelCase).
 We made this change because we previously made an exception for keys inside the `packageAlias` property, and sometimes it's useful to use these same key names in the `plugin` section too.
 We continue to enforce camelCase naming for all other `sfdx-project.json` keys. ([Trailblazer Community bug report](https://trailhead.salesforce.com/trailblazer-community/feed/0D53A00003wzhsn), sfdx-core PR [#1093](https://github.com/forcedotcom/sfdx-core/pull/1093))

+* FIX: We fixed a bug where different major versions of sfdx-core in use simultaneously would cause a TypeError (github issue [#2935](https://github.com/forcedotcom/cli/issues/2935), sfdx-core PR [#1098](https://github.com/forcedotcom/sfdx-core/pull/1098)).

 * FIX: We fixed a bug in which the first install of a JIT plugin would sometimes fail with the error `ModuleLoadError: [MODULE_NOT_FOUND]`. (oclif PR [#1124](https://github.com/oclif/core/pull/1124))

 * FIX: Salesforce CLI now correctly handles situations such as expired passwords or required multi-factor authentication when it detects that a session has expired. (jsforce issues [#1291](https://github.com/jsforce/jsforce/issues/1291), [#1308](https://github.com/jsforce/jsforce/issues/1308), and [#1411](https://github.com/jsforce/jsforce/issues/1411); sfdx-core PR [#1095](https://github.com/forcedotcom/sfdx-core/pull/1095), jsforce PR [#1517](https://github.com/jsforce/jsforce/pull/1517))